kenrestivo/thrashcat/README.md

 A tool for robustly concatenating Ogg Vorbis streams and files into a single Ogg Vorbis stream.

+## Status

+WARNING: Turns out this approach is broken too.
+In fact there may not even be a way to concatenate ogg streams with 100% reliability, without decoding/recoding.
+The rewrite branch is the a from-scratch redo, to attempt to figure out what is wrong.
+This tool is no longer in use.

 ## Why??

 Because I'm using Liquidsoap to dump incoming DJ streams in Ogg format, using output.file, with reopen_on_metadata, and with %Y-%m-%d filenames.
 Combining all these means Trouble.